 A big factor in the change in our climate is the impact of gases, mainly CO2, in trapping heat in the atmosphere.
 This has led to over 300 local authorities declaring climate emergencies and the realisation of the need to rapidly reduce carbon emissions to zero.

-The draft Carbon Neutral Action Plan builds on the Nottingham 2028 Carbon Neutral Charter by setting out high-level objectives in order to achieve a resilient and sustainable carbon-neutral Nottingham by 2028.
+The Carbon Neutral Action Plan sets out high-level objectives to achieve a resilient and sustainable carbon-neutral Nottingham by 2028.

 The document is broken down into four main sections, covering a range of themes:

 - Carbon Reduction Measures (including transport, the built environment, energy generation, waste and water, and consumption)

 This 251-point plan sets out where we in Nottingham need to go and focuses on the actions the council and others can take now.
 Together we can make Nottingham the UK's first carbon-neutral city, bringing benefits to all who live in, work in, and visit the city.

 To find out more about Nottingham’s approach to carbon neutrality and citywide emissions analysis, read Nottingham’s 2028 Carbon Neutral Charter.